golemfactory/ya-httpx-client/README.md

         if self.cluster.request_queue.empty():
             return 0
         return 1
-session.set_size('http://any_name', LoadBalancer)
+session.set_cluster_size('http://any_name', LoadBalancer)
 ```

 If the last case, we have no control on how often `int(load_balancer_object)` will be called, so the implementation
 should be a little more clever, at least to avoid too frequent changes - check [SimpleLoadBalancer](ya_httpx_client/provider_auto_balance.py)
 for an example.

-NOTE: setting size to anything other than an integer this should be considered an experimental feature.
+NOTE: setting size to anything other than an integer should be considered an experimental feature.